 Isabel Gonzalez @cisabelg The University of New Mexico men’s basketball team has shaken up its staff this offseason.
-All three of the newly assigned
+All three of the newly as

 The University of New Mexico men’s basketball team has shaken up its staff this offseason.
 All three of the newly assigned members bring something different to the table, but head coach Paul Weir happened to select members who have all previously been head coaches themselves.